Mahesh Kothare: Career

-Kothare started his career in Hindi movies with roles in Raja aur Runk and Ghar Ghar ki Kahani.
+Kothare started his career in his teens, in Hindi movies with roles in Raja aur Runk and Ghar Ghar ki Kahani.
 He later switched to Marathi cinema, where he worked with well known stars and directors while continuing to make Hindi films without any noteworthy success.
-Kothare became a top Marathi director with hits including Dhumdhadaka, Zapatlela, Zapatlela 2, Khatarnak and Khabardar.
+Kothare became a top Marathi director with hits including Dhum Dhadaka, Zapatlela, Zapatlela 2, Khatarnak and Khabardar.

-In films Gharka bhedi and Lek Chalali Sasarla, he played negative character.
+In films Ghar Ka Bhedi and Lek Chalali Sasarla, he played negative character.

 Kothare, along with, Laxmikant Berde, Sachin Pilgaonkar and Ashok Saraf formed a successful quartet, giving hits after hits in the Marathi Cinema Industry in the 1980s and 1990s.

 He also owns the Kothare Vision production house.

 In the mid-1980s, Kothare and another young actor, Sachin Pilgaonkar, helped to revolutionize the Marathi film industry with their directing.
 Pilgaonkar directed Navri Mile Navryala, while Kothare directed Dhoom Dhadaka.
-Both films became box office hits, but Dhoom Dhadaka became a trendsetter which brought young audiences to recognize the Marathi style of movie-making.
+Both films became box office hits, but Dhum Dhadaka became a trendsetter which brought young audiences to recognize the Marathi style of movie-making.
 Kothare then went on to make comedies which also became major hits.
-He also made Dhadakebaaz, the first Marathi film shot in CinemaScope and brought a number of innovations such as Dolby Digital sound to Marathi cinema with the film Chimni Pakhara.
+He also made Dhadakebaaz, the first Marathi film shot in CinemaScope and brought a number of innovations such as Dolby Digital sound to Marathi cinema with the film Chimani Pakhar.
 He made Pachhadlela in 2004, which was the first Marathi film with computer-generated effects.
 Kothare was also the first Marathi filmmaker to produce science-fiction films.

 In the film Gupchup Gupchup and Thorali Jau he played supporting, character roles.

 In the Marathi movies, he played supporting characters in films such as Devata, Jabardast, Majah Chakula, De Dandan, Khatarnak, Tharthrat, Zapatlela, Zapatlela - 2, Shubha Mangal.

 In 2013, Kothare made the film Zapatlela 2 in 3D with his son Adinath Kothare in the lead.
 The film was the sequel to his 1993 box office hit Zapatlela, which has acquired a cult following amongst Marathi audiences and features a doll named Tatya Vinchu created by Ventriloquist and Puppeteer Ramdas Padhye and voiced by Dilip Prabhavalkar that comes to life.
 Kothare revived Tatya Vinchu with 3D, animatronics and state of the art CGI in the sequel Zapatlela 2, which was the first Marathi film shot in 3D using split beam technology produced by Spanish stereographer Enrique Criado.
 The film was shot at ND Studios, Karjat and released on 7 June 2013, going on to become a big hit over its 100-day run.

 Personal life

-Kothare's son Adinath played a leading role in Zapatlela 2.
-Adinath is married to Marathi actress Urmilla Kothare.
-Kothare is studied B.Sc. and L.L.B., He worked as a criminal lawyer for some period.
+Kothare is married to Nilima Kothare since 1980.
+His son Adinath Kothare is an actor married to Urmilla Kothare.